NTNU-IHB/FMU-proxy/cpp/FMU-proxy/BUILDING.md

 **FMI Library**

-Download the sources from [here] https://jmodelica.org/ and follow the instructions.
+Download the sources from [here]( https://jmodelica.org/) and follow the instructions.
+If the library does not get added to the path, you can create an environment variable as for Windows.